microbiomedata/nmdc_automation/README.md

 ##### Watcher State File

-The watcher maintains a state file with job configuration, metadata and status information.
+The Watcher maintains a state file with job configuration, metadata and status information.
 The location of the state file is defined in the site configuration file.
 For dev this location is:
 `/global/cfs/cdirs/m3408/var/dev/agent.state`